-The Constitution for the United States of America is contract of consent by We the People to form and administer a federal government among the many sovereign States in union.
+The Constitution for the United States of America is a contract of consent by We the People to form and administer a representative republican system of federal governance among the many sovereign States in union.
 It is by our consent and within the limitations of the Constitution that we allow ourselves to be governed.

 The Tenth Amendment to the Constitution also makes it clear that those powers not granted to the federal government and not prohibited by the Constitution are reserved to the States and to the People.
 Because the Second Amendment clearly prohibits restrictions on weapons (arms) that means that even the States cannot enact laws that infringe on the People's rights.

 All of this gun talk in the wake of these tragic shootings at cinemas and schools is knee-jerk reactions to a problem that has nothing to do with guns at all.
-But that is a topic outside of the Constitution and the limits of government involvement into the private lives of citizens.
+But that is a topic outside of the Constitution and the limits it places on government involvement into the private lives of citizens.